-Coronavirus: Community transmission possible as elderly told to stay indoors
+Coronavirus alert level 2: Officials probe possible NZ community cases, world moves to lockdown

 All people aged over 70 – more than half a million people - or anyone with compromised immune systems, are now asked to stay at home.
 Non-essential domestic travel is discouraged.

 "It's not about whether or not you're worried about yourself.
-It's that you should be worried for those around you, so please take it seriously," Prime Minister Jacinda Ardern said in her first-ever address to the nation yesterday.
+It's that you should be worried for those around you, so please take it seriously," Prime Minister Jacinda Ardern said in her first-ever address to the nation.

 "This is about saving lives."

-As the Prime Minister was talking, drive-thru hubs set up for testing coronavirus were being set up around New Zealand, including at Shorecare Northcross on Auckland's North Shore.
+As the Prime Minister was talking, drive-through hubs set up for testing coronavirus were being set up around New Zealand, including at Shorecare Northcross on Auckland's North Shore.

 On Saturday afternoon, people driving past could see tents set up outside the medical centre with drive-through only access and what appeared to be increased security.